Richard William Heneker

-Richard William Heneker (May 2, 1823 in Ireland – August 15, 1912) is a Canadian businessman of Irish descent.
-Following his immigration to Canada in 1855, he settled in Sherbrooke, in Quebec.
-After a long career in business in Sherbrooke, he left Canada in 1902 to return to retirement in England.
+Richard William Heneker (May 2, 1823 – August 15, 1912) was a Canadian businessman of Irish descent.
+Following his immigration to Canada in 1855, he settled in Sherbrooke, Quebec.
+After a long career in business, he left Canada in 1902 to retire in England.

 For about fifty years, Heneker was a businessman and an influential leader in the Eastern Townships at the end of 19th century.
-Throughout his life in Canada, he pursued two missions, namely to enable Anglophones in the Sherbrooke region to emancipate themselves and build a regional economy controlled by residents of the Eastern Townships.
+Throughout his life in Canada, he pursued two missions: namely to enable Anglophones in the Sherbrooke region to emancipate themselves and build a regional economy controlled by residents of the Eastern Townships.

 He acted as the first chairman of Bishop's College School and a Chancellor of Bishop's University.

 Childhood and studies

 Richard William Heneker followed a program of studies at University College School in London.
-Subsequently, he would have studied architecture by private lessons.
+Subsequently, he studied architecture by private lessons.